popolin522/Color-grid-with-constraints/README.md

 This problem is challenging because it's freaking hard to sample.
 # Rules in the script
 See the pic attached below for some general ideal.
 1. Curvature selectivity.
-Blue color (or hydrophobic species) should be on the vertex first, edge, then face.
+Blue color (or hydrophobic species) has premium AMC membership.
+Start coloring vertex sites first, then edges, finally faces.
 2. Region-specific density.
 Some regions can only have a certain number of colors (green + blue).
 3. Blue ratio. total number of blue on the grid cannot exceed some number.
 4. Be symmetric-ish.
-For each coloring move, aim for symmetry—color the next point as opposite as possible to the last (like opposite edge).
+For each coloring move, aim for symmetry.
+Like color the next point as opposite as possible to the last (like opposite edge).
 <img width="468" height="267" alt="image" src="https://github.com/user-attachments/assets/0705a32d-91d0-41be-9b08-068b2835f114" />

 # Improper (or engineer) coloring solution